Rokiis1/roadmap/miscellenous/1_level/1_database.md

 Once ORM models are defined, the next step is to create the corresponding tables in the database.
 SQLAlchemy uses the model definitions to generate the database schema.

-This process is handled through the metadata associated with the base class.
+This process is handled through the `metadata` associated with the **base class**.
 The metadata contains information about all registered models and their table definitions.

 To create tables, SQLAlchemy provides a method that instructs the engine to generate any missing tables based on the defined models.